pele-python/pele/doc/index.rst

-.. pygmin documentation master file, created by sphinx-quickstart on Wed Aug  1 03:04:59 2012.
+.. pele documentation master file, created by sphinx-quickstart on Wed Aug  1 03:04:59 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pygmin's documentation!
+Welcome to pele's documentation!
 ==================================

 The source code repository can be found at `<https://github.com/js850/PyGMIN>`_

 The documentation is hosted at `<http://js850.github.com/PyGMIN/>`_

-pygmin is a package of tools for exploring energy landscapes.
+pele is a package of tools for exploring energy landscapes.
 The core routines are broken into two parts: :ref:`Basinhopping <global_optimization>`, for finding the global minimum of an energy landscape, and for building up databases of minima.
 And :ref:`DoubleEndedConnect <landscape_module>`, for